 Discover Cities and Places to Visit in Piemonte, Northern Italy

-City of Piedmont Region in Italy
+City of Piedmont in North of Italy

 The hills of central Piedmont